 Science based approach

 Institutions using a Science based approach - using the Science Based Target initiative methodology - gain points here as we believe taking a Science based approach will mean the target and accompanying action plan are achievable and effective.
+Note: this does not need to be officially accredited.

 Points for action plans do not currently take into account credibility or comprehensiveness of the plan.
 However, we do expect institutions with targets to have action plans alongside them, which we will develop the scoring to evaluate at a later date.